-In abusive relationships, there are communication patterns that include blaming the victim or diminishing the attacks.
+Communication in an abusive relationship often includes blaming the victim or diminishing the attacks.
 This can lead us to doubt ourselves or even reality.
-We may have trouble trusting our own feelings, trusting what others tell us are red flags, or knowing real and what isn’t.
+We may have trouble trusting our own feelings, trusting other people when they point our red flags, or knowing what’s real and what isn’t.

 Many people who have been abused blame themselves, thinking that the abuse wouldn’t have happened if only we hadn’t provoked the person.
 Or we might feel stupid for getting into an abusive relationship.

 If you’ve been abused, it’s so important to realize that the abuse isn’t your fault.
 We all make mistakes and hurt each other, but there’s nothing you could do that would make it okay for another person to abuse you.